 That ~ and his willingness to Use The Whole Pig ~ is what once separated Tom Brady from the Pack.

-Brains.
+Processing Speed.
 Outstanding.
 Isn't asked to work deep into'is Progressions very often, but whether he needs to get rid of the ball quickly due to a rapidly collapsing Pocket, or needs to make a play Outside the Wickets and On The Run, he shows remarkably consistent Precision in rapidly reading the Chaos in front'f'm and Making a Play.

-Accuracy.
+Precision.
 Excellent.
 Not yet quite as consistent as he'll need to become, but does much more than merely Flash Touch & Timing: It is clear that he's focused on and aware of such things, and that he's improving.